killercup/rustfest-idiomatic-libs/Readme.md

 - - -

-Write a new trait

-- Implement it for types like `Result<YourData>`
+- Implement a trait for types like `Result<YourData>`
-- Implement it generically for other traits!
+- Implement a trait generically for other traits

 # Example: Validations